Volodymyr Zelenskyy: 2023

 In early 2023, Zelenskyy signed a new law declaring that desertion, or "failure to report for duty without a valid reason," would result in up to 12 years in prison.
 Over a year later in late 2024, the Verkhovna Rada passed bills decriminalising soldiers' first instance of desertion or absence without leave if they returned to their duty station, and allowing these soldiers to return to military service.

 In May 2023, he visited the International Criminal Court in The Hague and said he would like to see Putin stand trial for war crimes committed during the war in Ukraine, including the crime of aggression.

-By 1 June the Battle of Bakhmut had been decided in Russia's favor.
+By 1 June the Battle of Bakhmut had been decided in Russia's favour.

 On 19 September 2023, in a speech to the UN General Assembly, Zelenskyy called on neutral countries in Latin America, Africa and Asia to abandon their neutrality and support Ukraine.
-In October 2023, after the Hroza missile attack, he criticized countries supporting Russia, saying "all those who help Russia circumvent sanctions are criminals."
+In October 2023, after the Hroza missile attack, he criticised countries supporting Russia, saying "all those who help Russia circumvent sanctions are criminals."

-Phase 5: indecisive allies 2024, January–July
+2024

 On 8 February 2024 Zelenskyy decommissioned General Valery Zaluzhny as Commander-in-Chief of the Ukrainian Armed Forces, and promoted General Oleksandr Syrskyi in his stead.
-On 17 February Syrskyi declared he would hold Avdiivka no longer.
+On 17 February Syrskyi said Ukrainian forces were withdrawing from Avdiivka to avoid encirclement.

 On 25 June 2024 Zelenskyy decommissioned Lt.
 Gen. Yuriy Sodol, who had been promoted in February to Syrskyi's now-vacant position.
 He installed Brig.
 Gen. Andriy Hnatov to replace Sodol.